 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

+What’s included?
 Full text collection of journals, magazines, newsletters, regional publications, books, booklets and pamphlets, conference proceedings, and governmental, NGO, and special reports devoted to women's and gender issues.
-Contains materials dating back to the 1970's.

 "The Human Rights Campaign is the largest national lesbian, gay, bisexual, transgender and queer civil rights organization.
 The HRC works to educate the public on issues that transgender people face and to advocate for full inclusion and equality" (HRC, 216).
 Their website provides information on the trans community, violence, inclusion, and frequently asked questions.